reeshuffled/reeshuffled.github.io/_posts/2026-04-28-Expanding-The-Market-for-Philosophy.md

 Much like Celine Nguyen’s mission to [“expand the market for literature (and literary criticism)](https://www.personalcanon.com/p/how-to-expand-the-market-for-literature)”, I am interested in expanding the market for philosophy.
 Why?
 Because I believe that it gives us the knowledge and tools to critically examine our lives. ["The unexamined life is not worth living"](https://en.wikipedia.org/wiki/The_unexamined_life_is_not_worth_living), but also more importantly the unexamined life is much more difficult to live and cope with, in my opinion.
 If we are to understand [what the good life is and how to live it](https://philosophynow.org/issues/162/Philosophers_Exploring_The_Good_Life), I think that philosophy is the best place to find it.

-[I use my knowledge from my Philosophy degree everyday]({% post_url 2023-10-16-Do-I-Use-My-Degrees? %}).
-While I would absolutely encourage anyone to take Philosophy classes in university, majoring in Philosophy is not the solution for expanding the market for philosophy.
+[I use my knowledge from my Philosophy degree everyday]({% post_url 2023-10-16-Do-I-Use-My-Degrees? %}), and while I would absolutely encourage anyone to take Philosophy classes in university, majoring in Philosophy is not the solution for expanding the market for philosophy.
 If our goal is to increase the number of philosophically literate people, then people in or going to be in secondary education are still too small of a goal.
 We certainly need ways to target people earlier in the educational pipeline, but also people who are already outside it.

 My proposal is a two-fold approach because I believe that there are two distinct but complementary prongs.
 There is philosophical thinking which can be applied to anything and then learning philosophy (the field), all done in public and outside of the ivory tower of academia.
 I know that these are not exactly new ideas, but I wanted to outline my own thoughts on this topic while also trying to articulate where I think my place in all of this is.